PavanKalyan011/QUICK-CART/README.md

 # React + Vite
+---->This is a full-stack React app with Tailwind CSS and a mock backend using JSON-Server.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.